Back to All Events

 • Bug spray

-• 2 quick drying outdoors pants
+• Quick drying outdoor pants

-• Indoor shoes (sandals or sneakers)
+• Indoor shoes or sandals,

 If you plan to travel to the high mountains after the course, temperatures can get a lot lower than at around sea level where the course takes place.
 It is suggested you pack extra base layers, fleece jacket, down sweater, heavier rain jacket, long hiking pants, etc. if that is part of your plan.